metas-mk/100-days-of-code/r2-log.md

 *Props System* Gets data from a parent component to a direct child component

 *Context System* Gets data from a parent component to any nested child componennt.

+### R2D57 - September 17th, 2019

+#### Developer Documentation @metasfresh

+- creating further developer documentation in the metasfresh-webui-frontend project https://github.com/metasfresh/metasfresh-webui-frontend
+- reading about Tether (react-tether) http://tether.io/ and how it is used to position elements exactly together and avoid them splitting them on a page